 - A. Sidewalks should be considered an integral part of the overall transportation network, and should not be thought of as a luxury. - B. New sidewalks should be constructed as follows: - West Main Street connecting Lumber Street to Downey Street and the Hopkinton Square shopping area, and beyond, to School Street if possible.
-If it is not practical or cost effective to go under Route 495 or cross the Lake Maspenock causeways on West Main Street, there are alternatives to consider. - The east side of Hayden Rowe in the vicinity of the new elementary school: - Hayden Rowe south of Granite Street, connecting to the Upper Charles Trail in Milford. - C. Sidewalks on designated Scenic Roads should be designed to meander around significant trees and stone walls, so as to preserve the overall scenic character of the roadway. - D. Sidewalks should be free from permanent items such as electrical boxes, utility poles and signage that unreasonably interferes with public access. - E. Adequate funds for sidewalk design, permitting, construction and maintenance/repair should be annually budgeted on an ongoing basis.
+If it is not practical or cost effective to go under Route 495 or cross the Lake Maspenock causeways on West Main Street, there are alternatives to consider. - The east side of Hayden Rowe in the vicinity of the new elementary school; - Hayden Rowe south of Granite Street, connecting to the Upper Charles Trail in Milford. - C. Sidewalks on designated Scenic Roads should be designed to meander around significant trees and stone walls, so as to preserve the overall scenic character of the roadway. - D. Sidewalks should be free from permanent items such as electrical boxes, utility poles and signage that unreasonably interferes with public access. - E. Adequate funds for sidewalk design, permitting, construction and maintenance/repair should be annually budgeted on an ongoing basis. - F. Continue to survey the needs and develop recommendations for additional sidewalks accordingly.